Data-Science-for-Linguists-2022/Outsider-Music-Linguistic-Analysis/final_report.md

 Additionally, I had looked forward to extensive visualization work but found it difficult to get to a point in the analysis where I had results to visualize.
 As can be seen in my [visualizations](https://github.com/Data-Science-for-Linguists-2022/Outsider-Music-Linguistic-Analysis/tree/main/images), the graphs that I used are more or less slightly altered versions of the same three plot types, with only a few adjustments to the plotting parameters, and I struggled with adjusting pie plot labels, as can be seen in the artist distribution graphs, where the percentages begin to overlap as the slices get smaller.
 Because so much of my project was focused on the data itself, the visualization aspect fell a bit to the wayside as I tried to investigate the distribution issue.

 ### 7. Conclusion
-...
-PLEASE WRITE AFTER ANALYSIS

-Although this project did not quite accomplish what it was intended to do at its conception, I feel that I have learned very valuable skills and lessons from working with this data.
+Although this project did not quite accomplish what it set out to do at its conception, I feel that I have learned very valuable skills and lessons from working with this data.
 I now know much more about the intricacies of data collection, especially the importance of distribution, and have seen how different data cleaning schemas from multiple datasets can interact, whether the effect of that interaction on accuracy was neutral or negative.
 This project is the perfect starting point for the analysis of outsider music—now that I know what *not* to do, I can make progress toward a cleaner, more representative corpus of outsider music lyrics and revisit my initial project plans and goals.

 ### 8. References
 - Britannica - Outsider artists